Finland in the Eurovision Song Contest 2002: At Eurovision

-The show was televised in Finland on Yle TV2 with commentary in Finnish by Maria Guzenina and Asko Murtomäki as well as on Yle FST with commentary in Swedish.
+The show was televised in Finland on Yle TV2 with commentary in Finnish by Maria Guzenina and Asko Murtomäki as well as on Yle FST with commentary in Swedish by Thomas Lundin.
 The show was also broadcast via radio with Finnish commentary by Iris Mattila and Tarja Närhi on Yle Radio Suomi and with Swedish commentary on Yle Radio Vega.
-The Finnish spokesperson, who announced the Finnish votes during the final, was 1962 and 1973 Finnish Eurovision entrant Marion Rung.